ackama/rails-template/README.md

 It also applies the [foundation-layout variant](#foundation-layout), if this option is specified during setup.

-#### performance
+#### foundation-layout
-Add configuration and specs to use to perform a [lighthouse performance](https://web.dev/performance-scoring/) audit, requiring a score of at least 95.
+adds scss files to style a footer, header, navigation and search-bar, which are common website components.

 #### sidekiq
 A job scheduler is a computer application for controlling unattended background program execution of jobs

 Note that the non enterprise version of [Sidekiq](https://github.com/mperham/sidekiq) doesn't do scheduling by default, it only executes jobs

-### Optional Variants

-#### foundation-layout
-adds scss files to style a footer, header, navigation and search-bar, which are common website components.